Have trouble explaining Email Marketing to others? Do you understand when Email Marketing becomes Spam? Do you understand what Spam is?

 Direct Emails can be sent solely to communicate a promotional message.

 Due to the volume and digital nature of Email Marketing, emails are almost always sent through an Email Marketing tool.
-Automating emails has many advantages to marketers, including:
+Automating emails has many advantages for marketers, including:

 However, automating emails can increase the chance of them being flagged as Spam.
 Due to increased volume, the risk of sending the wrong message to the wrong person at the wrong time increases significantly.